dojo/widgets/src/toolbar/README.md

 # @dojo/widgets/toolbar widget

-Dojo 2's `Toolbar` component can be used to display an application navigation bar that can show a title and action items.
+Dojo's `Toolbar` component can be used to display an application navigation bar that can show a title and action items.
 Action elements can be configured to automatically collapse into a `SlidePane` component.

 ## Features